 “Visitors are more likely to use them when they’re closer to the point of purchase or using voice search.
 They’re less competitive than generic keywords but can significantly attract more relevant and long-term traffic.”

-The HawkSEM team helped Easly increase its keyword portfolio by over 1,500%.
+The HawkSEM team helped the funding solutions platform Easly increase its keyword portfolio by more than 1,500%.

 Before partnering with HawkSEM, it ranked for 20 total keywords.
 After implementing our strategy, Easly: